 The Education Statement should include a list of relevant community service, volunteer or professional experiences, and significant awards.
 It is up to you how you write your statement, however, we believe writing in the first person and in a narrative style best supports your ability to share your personal perspective.
 We recommend avoiding a reporting or resumé style so that you can focus on presenting your personal qualities through your narrative style.

 The Education Statement aims to focus applicants on thinking deeply about your choice of a teaching career and your skills, personal qualities and experiences that will contribute to your development into an exceptional and proficient teacher.
 Education Statements need to meet the criteria of the three areas listed above and are assessed by trained staff through a moderation process.
-It is recommended that time is taken in forming this statement as there are no resubmission options.
 Upon acceptance in the program, you will reflect on the Education Statement in building your self-reflexive practice and monitoring your growth as an educator.

 Please see below for complete information on content, format and submission.